gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 ]
 ```

-We can see a total of 3 indices, the two we have just added and a 3rd one on the `_id` field which has been created automtically by MongoDB.
+We can see a total of 3 indices, the two we have just added and a 3rd one on the `_id` field which has been created automatically by MongoDB.

 An index can be dropped using the `dropIndex` command.